encode/uvicorn/docs/settings.md

 * `--log-config <path>` - Logging configuration file.
 * `--log-level <str>` - Set the log level. **Options:** *'critical', 'error', 'warning', 'info', 'debug', 'trace'.* **Default:** *'info'*.
 * `--no-access-log` - Disable access log only, without changing log level.
+* `--use-colors / --no-use-colors` - Enable / disable colorized formatting of the log records, in case this is not set it will be auto-detected.

 ## Implementation